Tbecks555/Excelerate-Data-Visualization-Internship/README.md

 # Excelerate-Data-Visualization-Internship-Project
-In this project, I collaborated with a team of 7 to analyze and visualize data from the Marketing team at GlobalShala to help them make cost-saving recommendations for their ad campagains to the Finance team.
-I also created a compelling presentation for the Finance team using thoughtful data analysis, informative data visualization and creative presentation design.
+In this project, I collaborated with a team of seven to analyze and visualize marketing data for GlobalShala, delivering cost-saving recommendations on ad campaigns to the Finance team.
+I also designed and presented a compelling report, combining thoughtful analysis, clear visualizations, and effective presentation design to support better budget decisions.

+## Worked done so far
+## Week 1
+As part of the Data Visualization team, I collaborated with colleagues to perform exploratory data analysis and build visual dashboards that revealed key insights from the Marketing team’s ad campaign data.
+This analysis helped identify underperforming campaigns that should be discontinued, enabling the company to reduce unnecessary ad spend and reallocate the budget more effectively.